GrantS2S/website/content/help/setup/syspro.md

 - Public SYSPRO eNet Web Services URL
 - Syspro Version

-The below must be taken into consideration to ensure we can manage information on a continual basis:

-- Outgoing port 8080 should be open.
-- The server must always be online.
-- The user must have full admin rights.

 With these credentials, Stock2Shop will be able to integrate with Syspro and perform the following:

 1. [Sync products](#sync-products)
 2. [Sync customers](#sync-customers)